rellermeyer/TUD-DistributedSystems/docs/report2ndMilestone.md

 - **Test 12:** Initiate the protocol and commit with 4 coordinator replicas and 1 participant, where one of the coordinator replicas is nonresponsive.
 - **Test 13:** Initiate the protocol and commit with 4 coordinator replicas and 1 participant, where one of the nonprimary coordinator replicas exhibits some byzantine behaviour.
 - **Test 14:** Initiate the protocol and commit with 4 coordinator replicas and 1 participant, where the primary coordinator replica exhibits some byzantine behaviour.
+- **Test 15:** Initiate the protocol and force a view change by creating a participant and a slow coordinator which will exceed the timeout.

 Further evaluations planned in the near future: